Threads of Belonging, Echoes of Exile

 4. Evelyn Hu-DeHart, “The Future of ‘Diaspora’ in Diaspora Studies: Has the Word Run Its Course?,” Verge: Studies in Global Asias 1, no. 1 (2015): 42. ↩︎

-5. Maarten A. Hajer, The Politics of Environmental Discourse: Ecological Modernization and the Policy Process (Oxford and New York: Clarendon Press and Oxford University Press, 1995), 13.
-For more on “unconventional political coalitions,” see Sidney G. Tarrow, Power in Movement: Social Movements and Contentious Politics, Rev. 3rd ed., Cambridge Studies in Comparative Politics (Cambridge, New York, and Melbourne: Cambridge university press, 2011), 95–118. ↩︎
+5. Maarten A. Hajer, The Politics of Environmental Discourse: Ecological Modernization and the Policy Process (Clarendon Press and Oxford University Press, 1995), 13.
+For more on “unconventional political coalitions,” see Sidney G. Tarrow, Power in Movement: Social Movements and Contentious Politics, Rev. 3rd ed., Cambridge Studies in Comparative Politics (Cambridge University Press, 2011), 95–118. ↩︎

 6. Laetitia Nanquette, “Diaspora and Literary Production: Iranians in France,” in The Iranian Diaspora: Challenges, Negotiations, and Transformations, ed.
-Mohsen Mostafavi Mobasher (Austin: University of Texas Press, 2018), 179. ↩︎
+Mohsen Mostafavi Mobasher (University of Texas Press, 2018), 179. ↩︎

 By Keanu Heydari profile image Keanu Heydari